stealthman22/100-days-of-code/r5-log.md

 ### Day 78
 working on the looping over maps challenge, and I am stuck trying to mutate a map.
 First time I have had a challenge so difficult in this course, if I don't crack it by tomorrow, I'd just move on

+### DAY 79
+Missed

+### DAY 80 (13th december 2021)
+Succesfully finished the Map challenges; learnt about the at() method of arrays, to return the element at a particular index.
+Started learning on Strings.
+They  are iterable, hence can be indexed.
+Also you can use slice to return a part of a string.
+It is impossible to mutate strings becuase they are primitives